top of page

 Estimated Ride Time - 3-4 Hours

-Estimated Travelling Time: 3–4 Hours (Avid Rider)
+Estimated Travelling Time: 3–4 Hours (Ambitious Rider)

 This 75 km route is a serious recreational ride that requires a steady pace and has plenty of ups and downs.